testing the best hiking rain pants

 If you have small-to-medium size feet, ¼ zips can be very helpful allowing you to take the pants on/off without removing your shoes.
 However, they don’t help or do anything if you have large feet, and in that case, we would rather have no ankle zipper.
 In that scenario, we prefer ¾ or full zips pants that run high enough to allow for leg ventilation and the ability to interface nicely with large shoes.

-Tips for wearing rain pants for hiking
+Tips for wearing waterproof pants

 When wearing your waterproof pants on a hike, there are a few things that can help you optimize their performance.
 For starters, if you’re wearing the rain pants over top of hiking pants, we recommend tucking your pants into your socks so there is no chance that the bottom of the hiking pants will stick out below the bottom hems of your rain pants.